mbucchia/OpenXR-Toolkit/README.md

 ## Keyboard shortcuts

 Once installed, please run the desired OpenXR application and use Ctrl+F2 to enter the configuration menu.

+## Recovery

+If changing some settings render the application unusable, use Ctrl+F1+F2+F3 to hard reset all settings.
+If an application can not longer start, use the _OpenXR Toolkit Companion app_ (found on the desktop or Start menu) and select the Safe mode.

 ## Limitations